-Joy Class welcomes 9 new reception children this year to our ever growing numbers.
-These children join our existing Year 1 children who are essential in helping us establish our routines with our newest recruits.
+Joy Class welcomed 9 new reception children this year to the ever growing numbers.
+These children joined our existing Year 1 children who are essential in helping us establish our routines with our newest recruits.
 The value we put on helping one another runs through everything we do and is reinforced by the pastoral work we do on the 6Rs and our school values.
-These are a priority as we start the new academic year.
+These are a priority as we navigate the year together.

 Of course, a big part of our learning is outdoors.
-We start our forest learning looking for signs of Autumn.
-This will mark the beginning of our bservations for the year as we move steadily through the four seasons in our dedicated Forest School site.
-Use of our “Classroom of Wonder” will be on-going with lessons taking place in this outdoor space where appropriate.
+We start our forest learning looking for signs of the seasons.
+Use of our fabulous “Classroom of Wonder” will be on-going with lessons taking place in this outdoor space where appropriate.
 We also are fortunate enough to have two wonderful spaces either side of our classroom where children can further apply their learning outdoors and initiate their own learning too.

 There is always something exciting happening in Joy Class and we look forward to welcoming you as a volunteer to one of our Forest School sessions or as a Reading Champion.

-Best wishes from Mrs Pender, Mrs Bekker-Wrench, Mrs Forshaw and the children of Joy Class.
+Mrs Swan, Miss Harris and Mrs Forshaw and the children of Joy Class